ptorres-rise8/GRC-Playground/Policy-As-Code/Lab-03-IAM-Policy-Audits/README.md

 ## Overview

 In this lab, you’re going to uncover hidden dangers in your infrastructure as code (IaC).
-Specifically, we’re going to focus on IAM policies—those little blocks of JSON that either lock your environment down tight or blow the doors wide open.
+Specifically, we’re going to focus on IAM policies.
+Those little blocks of JSON that either lock your environment down tight or blow the doors wide open.

 By the end of this walkthrough, you'll be able to: